-In our experiments we used a less traditional model of borderline hypertension with a normotensive mother and SHR father to prevent any effect of different maternal behavior and gestation environment of the hypertensive dams on blood pressure of their offspring (Woodworth et al. 1990, Porter et al. 2004).
-The model of borderline hypertension is appropriate for the investigation of stress-cardiovascular interactions since BHR are more sensitive to behavioral stress than normotensive and they do not develop age-dependent hypertension, as do SHR (Lawler et al. 1981).
-Basal blood pressure of BHR in the present work was in the range 130-150 mm Hg and was comparable to that reported by Woodworth et al. (1990).
-Impaired endothelial-dependent vascular relaxation was observed in offspring of hypertensive patients (Esch et al. 2002) and animals as well (Liu et al. 2002).
-Our results showing local damage of endothelial cells of the aorta of control BHR indicated that it might affect endothelial integrity and permeability and activate inflammatory processes, which can to initiate atherogenesis in a vessel (Schächinger et al. 1999).
+in offspring of hypertensive patients (Esch et al. 2002) and animals as well (Liu et al. 2002).
+Our results showing local damage of endothelial cells of the aorta of control BHR indicated that it might affect endothelial integrity and permeability and activate inflammatory processes, which can initiate atherogenesis in a vessel (Schächinger and Zeiher 2002).
 Since no such prominent structural alterations were demonstrated in the aortic endothelium of control Wistar rats, it is possible to eliminate the effect of processing on the cell structure in BHR.
-It can indicate genetic origin of alterations due to interaction of some peculiar genetic network present in the hypertensive subject including related genes of the renin-angiotensin-aldosterone system (Corvol et al. 1999), angiotensin-converting enzyme (Fornage et al. 1998), activation of extracellular dual phosphorylated (Thr202/tyr204) extracellular-signal activated protein kinases (ERK) (Barančík et al. 2007) as well as activation of sympathetic nervous system.
+It can indicate genetic origin of alterations due to interaction of some peculiar genetic network present in the hypertensive subject including related genes of the renin-angiotensinaldosterone system (Corvol et al. 1999), angiotensinconverting enzyme (Fornage et al. 1998), activation of extracellular dual phosphorylated (Thr202/tyr204) extracellular-signal activated protein kinases (ERK) (Barančík et al. 2007) as well as activation of sympathetic nervous system.

 The endothelial cells display the remarkable heterogeneity in the vascular tree (Garlanda and Dejana 1997).
 Despite that several studies demonstrated similar structural injury of endothelial monolayer in resistant and conduit vessels of hypertensive animals (Kristek et al. 1997, Tribulová et al. 2000, Okruhlicová et al. 2005), indicating pronounced sensitivity of endothelium to increased blood pressure.
-Ultrastructural changes of endothelium were also observed in NO-deficient hypertension (Okruhlicová et al. 2000, Tribulová et al. 2000) accompanied with structural remodeling of vessel wall (Kristek et al. 1996, Cebová et al.

-2006), associated with reduced NO production per se rather than with hypertension (Holécyová et al. 1996) and with attenuated vasodilatation.
+Ultrastructural changes of endothelium were also observed in NO-deficient hypertension (Okruhlicová et al. 2000, Tribulová et al. 2000) accompanied with structural remodeling of vessel wall (Kristek et al. 1996, Cebová et al. 2006), associated with reduced NO production per se rather than with hypertension (Holécyová et al. 1996) and with attenuated vasodilatation.

 Social chronic stress in a modern world represents an important risk factor for development of the cardiovascular disease.
-Its deleterious effects depend on the critical period of exposure, duration and type - as they all may alter functions of the basic autoregulatory stress response components: the hypothalamic-pituitary-adrenal axis and the sympathoadrenal medullar system activating renin-angiotensin-aldosterone system and sympathetic nervous system (McCarty and Gold 1996, Esch et al. 2002).
+Its deleterious effects depend on the critical period of exposure, duration and type - as they all may alter functions of the basic autoregulatory stress response components: the hypothalamic-pituitaryadrenal axis and the sympathoadrenal medullar system activating renin-angiotensin-aldosterone system and sympathetic nervous system (McCarty and Gold 1996, Esch et al. 2002).
 Crowding evokes social stress reactions with prominent psychosocial components mimicking emotional state alterations (Bugajski 1999).
 Although crowding is a relatively weak stressor, chronic exposure may induce behavioral changes (Dubovický et al. 1999) and may affect the function of cardiovascular system, especially in individuals exhibiting higher responses to stressful conditions including genetic predisposition to hypertension.
 Our results demonstrated reduced activity of NO synthase in the aorta of stressed BHR.
 Ultrastructural injury of endothelial cell mitochondria of stressed BHR suggests that NO production may also be associated with an imbalance of defense antioxidative stress system that contributes to the reduction of NO in the cells.
 In addition, mitochondrial injury indicates also changes in intracellular ATP levels.
 The endothelial dysfunction is also accompanied with inflammation and procoagulation processes.
-In endothelial cells of stressed BHR we observed increased amount of Weibel-Palade bodies producing von Willenbrand factor that is known as a marker of adhesive, coagulative and thrombotic processes (Wannauette et al. 2006); furthermore there were seen vacuoles and lysosomes representing structural markers of cell degradation processes, and altered intercellular connections providing functional coordination and communication between endothelial cells (Isakson et al. 2006).
+In endothelial cells of stressed BHR we observed increased amount of Weibel-Palade bodies producing von Willenbrand factor that is known as a marker of adhesive, coagulative and thrombotic processes (Wannamethee et al. 2006); furthermore there were seen vacuoles and lysosomes representing structural markers of cell degradation processes, and altered intercellular connections providing functional coordination and communication between endothelial cells (Isakson et al. 2006).
 All these subcellular alterations may indicate considerable changes in adhesive, and permeable properties of the endothelium that can facilitate the transmigration of leukocytes into subendothelial area and accelerate progression of inflammation and atherosclerotic injury.